Geraldton Aboriginal Short Stay Accommodation - service provider frequently asked questions

 Communities is delivering a new Aboriginal Short Stay Accommodation (Short Stay) in Geraldton to help address the high demand for short-term accommodation for visiting Aboriginal people.

-Construction of the Geraldton Short Stay is expected to be completed in late 2025, and Communities will seek to appoint a non-government service provider to manage and operate the accommodation and respond to the needs of guests.
+Construction of the Geraldton Short Stay is expected to be completed in late 2025, and Communities will seek to appoint an Aboriginal Controlled Community Organisation or a Registered Aboriginal Business to manage and operate the accommodation and respond to the needs of guests.
+Service delivery is forecast to begin in mid-2026.

 This page provides general answers to questions that service providers may have regarding the Geraldton Short Stay.
-More detailed and specific information regarding the service provision will be provided in the Request for Tender document that the Department of Communities will release in 2024.
+More detailed and specific information regarding the service provision is provided within the Request for Tender now available at Tenders WA.

 Who can stay at the Geraldton Short Stay?